 Compounding pharmacies operate under Section 503A of the Federal Food, Drug, and Cosmetic Act, which allows them to create customized medications for individual patients.
 The law permits compounding when a licensed prescriber orders a medication for a specific patient, and the pharmacy follows strict quality standards.
 For GLP-1 agonists, legality hinges on two critical factors: whether the drug is on the FDA’s shortage list and whether it’s being copied from a commercially available product.

 When a drug is listed on the FDA Drug Shortages Database, compounding pharmacies can legally create versions of that medication.
-During 2023 and 2024, semaglutide appeared on this shortage list multiple times due to manufacturing constraints by Novo Nordisk.
-This shortage designation opened a legal pathway for compounding pharmacies to produce semaglutide formulations.
+During 2023 and 2024, GLP1-S appeared on this shortage list multiple times due to manufacturing constraints by Novo Nordisk.
+This shortage designation opened a legal pathway for compounding pharmacies to produce GLP1-S formulations.
 However, the FDA maintains authority to add drugs to an “Difficult to Compound” list, which would restrict compounding even during shortages.

 State pharmacy boards add another layer of regulation.
 Each state sets its own standards for compounding practices, facility requirements, and quality control measures.
 A pharmacy legal to compound GLP1-S in Texas might face different restrictions in California or Florida.
 Pharmacies must hold appropriate licenses in each state where they ship medications and comply with that state’s compounding regulations.